PPC Management South Africa: What Good Management Looks Like

 When a PPC account is ready to scale

-It usually makes sense when:
+It often makes sense when:

-• conversion tracking is stable
+• conversion tracking is stable.

-• lead quality is understood
+• lead quality is understood.

-• landing pages are credible
+• landing pages are credible.

-• follow-up is reliable
+• follow-up is reliable.

-• campaign segments are already being managed with discipline
+• campaign segments are already being managed with discipline.

 That is the difference between scaling a working system and simply spending more money into confusion.